Frequently Asked Questions

 - – 12 fully colored premium Montessori training manuals.

 - – the shipping cost of the manuals and instructional materials within Pakistan & Abroad (if enrolled as an Overseas Pakistanis or foreigner).

-- – One year subscription to our Online Learning Management System (LMS), where you can access your digital resources like videos, presentations, and complete the course requirements like taking quizzes, assignments, and projects.
+- – One-year subscription to our Online Learning Management System (LMS), where you can access your digital resources like videos, and presentations, and complete the course requirements like taking quizzes, assignments, and projects.

 - – 20 Days of Montessori Workshops or Webinars (Practicum).

 You can check the current program cost by clicking here.

 20 Days Workshop Related Questions